-Interview with Alice (Ally) Domar & Elizabeth (Liz) Grill
+An Interview with Alice (Ally) Domar & Elizabeth (Liz) Grill about Male Factor Infertility

-The psychological journey through infertility for a man is a lonely confusing one.
+The psychological journey through male factor infertility is a lonely and confusing one for men.
 Most men recoil due to ignorance or ego, and the ones that try to step in and play active role do so with little support or understanding of how to ‘be’ with their wife through this difficult time.
 Well, Ally and Liz have gone to great lengths to try and remedy this situation.
 They have planted the seed and now it is all of our turn to help ‘fertilize’ the male mental-emotional side of modern reproduction. ~ Spence

 1980 BA Colby College, Waterville Maine